-I’ve slipped and fell at work, can I claim compensation?
+I’ve slipped, tripped or fallen at work, can I claim compensation?

-If you’ve slipped, tripped or fell at work and it wasn’t your fault, you could qualify for compensation.
-Speak to the our team today about your rights to claiming compensation.
+If you’ve slipped, tripped or had a fall at work and it wasn’t your fault, you may be able to claim for compensation.
+Speak to the our specialist solicitors today about your rights to claiming.

-The most important things to remember when claiming for slips, trips and falls at work:
+The most important things to remember when claiming for a slip, trip or fall at work:

 - Your employer has a duty of care to keep your workplace safe